DatViseR/Vivid-Volcano/Publication/paper.md

 and analyze pre-processed omics data.
 It enables users to perform crucial bioinformatic analyses without the help of specialists.
-With Vivid Volcano, one can create highly customizable, publication-ready volcano plots and perform comprehensive data exploration, and gene ontology (GO) enrichment analysis.
+With Vivid Volcano, one can create highly customizable, publication-ready volcano plots and perform comprehensive data exploration and gene ontology (GO) enrichment analysis.
 Users can download variously formatted publication-ready plots and neatly formatted tables that adhere to scientific standards.
 Vivid Volcano empowers both exploratory